A 30-minute dinner, all cooked in the same pan, this Pan Roasted Pork Tenderloin packs flavor, color AND convenience into your dinner-time routine!

 - Preheat oven to 425°F.

-- Heat the vegetable oil in a large ovenproof skillet over medium-high heat,
+- Heat the 1 tablespoon vegetable oil in a large ovenproof skillet over medium-high heat, swirl to coat the pan.

 - Add pork tenderloin to the skillet and brown on all sides.